A great dessert makes your tastebuds tingle. It makes you want to eat it.

 A diffuser or scrim will help soften the light.
 A white piece of cardboard placed opposite your light source can help you bounce some of it back onto your subject to brighten it up.

-Use a Grey Card to Achieve the Correct White Balance
+2. Use a Grey Card for the Correct White Balance

-Desserts are one type of food photography that requires accurate colour.
+Desserts one type of food photography that requires accurate colour.

-For food to look good, it needs to look natural, with colours as realistic as possible.
-This is why purchased presets tend to rarely work on food.
+Food looks good if it looks natural, with colours as realistic as possible.
+This is why purchased presets don’t tend to work in food photography.

 Realistic colours mean that your white balance needs to be spot on.